 Lewes

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Lewes local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Lewes district stretches from the Sussex coast into the South Downs, with the historic market town of Lewes at its heart, dominated by a Norman castle and traditional high street.
+Overview ⁞ Lewes district stretches from the Sussex coast into the South Downs, with the historic market town of Lewes at its heart, dominated by a Norman castle and traditional high street.
 The district includes coastal towns such as Seaford, with its chalk cliffs and beaches, and Newhaven, with its harbour and maritime links.
 The River Ouse flows through Lewes, winding through meadows and valleys of the Downs.
 Villages and countryside are dotted across the rolling hills, with heritage sites, churches, and walking routes enhancing its scenic appeal.

+Who governs Lewes?
 The local authority for this district is: Lewes District Council - responsible for district-level services.
 Since East Sussex is a two-tier area, county-level services are handled by: East Sussex County Council.

 Constituencies in Lewes